-- Which populations are subject to mandatory enrollment and the length of the enrollment period. - iii.
+- viii.
+Information for potential beneficiaries. - a.
+The Contractor shall provide the information specified in this section to each potential beneficiary, either in paper or in electronic format, at the time that the potential beneficiary is first required to enroll in the Contractor's program. - b.
+The information for potential beneficiaries shall include, at a minimum, all the following: - i.
+The basic features of managed care. - ii.
+Which populations are subject to mandatory enrollment and the length of the enrollment period. - iii.
 The service area covered by the Contractor. - iv.
-Covered benefits including: - Which benefits are provided by the Contractor. - 2.
+Covered benefits including: - 1.
+Which benefits are provided by the Contractor. - 2.
 Which, if any, benefits are provided directly by the Department. - v.
-The provider directory and formulary information. - vi.
+The provider directory and formulary information.

+- vi.
 The requirements for each Contractor to provide adequate access to covered services, including the network adequacy standards established in 42 CFR §438.68. - vii.
 The Contractor's entities responsible for coordination of beneficiary care. - viii.
-To the extent available, quality and performance indicators for the Contractor, including beneficiary satisfaction. - xix.
+To the extent available, quality and performance indicators for the Contractor, including beneficiary satisfaction. - ix.
 Information for all beneficiaries of the Contractor. - a.
-The Contractor shall make a good faith effort to give written notice of termination of a subcontracted provider, within 15 calendar days after receipt or issuance of the termination notice, to each beneficiary who received his or her primary care from, or was seen on a regular basis by, the terminated provider. - xx.
+The Contractor shall make a good faith effort to give written notice of termination of a subcontracted provider, within 15 calendar days after receipt or issuance of the termination notice, to each beneficiary who received their primary care from, or was seen on a regular basis by, the terminated provider. - x.
 Beneficiary handbook. - a.
-The Contractor shall utilize, and require its subcontracted providers to utilize, the state developed model beneficiary handbook. - b.
-The Contractor shall provide each beneficiary a beneficiary handbook, within a reasonable time after receiving notice of the beneficiary's enrollment, which serves as the summary of benefits and coverage described in 45 CFR § 147.200(a).
+The Contractor shall provide beneficiaries with a copy of the handbook and provider directory when the beneficiary first accesses services and thereafter upon request (BHIN 22-060). - b.
+The Contractor shall ensure that the handbook includes the current toll- free telephone number(s) that provides information in threshold languages and is available twenty-four hours a day, seven days a week (BHIN 22-060). - c.
+The beneficiary handbook shall include information that enables the beneficiary to understand how to effectively use the managed care program.
+This information shall include, at a minimum: - Benefits provided by the Contractor.
+(42 C.F.R. § 438.10(g)(2)(i)). - ii.
+How and where to access any benefits provided by the Contractor, including any cost sharing, and how transportation is provided.
+(42 C.F.R. § 438.10(g)(2)(ii)).